New constructions of twistor lifts for harmonic maps: Introduction

 \section{Introduction}

 \emph{Harmonic maps} are smooth maps between Riemannian manifolds which extremize the `Dirichlet' energy integral (see, for example, \cite{eells-lemaire}).
-Harmonic maps from surfaces into symmetric spaces are of particular interest to both geometers, as they include minimal surfaces, and to theoretical physicists, as they constitute the non-linear $\sigma$-model of particle physics.
+Harmonic maps from surfaces to symmetric spaces are of particular interest to both geometers, as they include minimal surfaces, and to theoretical physicists, as they constitute the non-linear $\sigma$-model of particle physics.
 Twistor methods for finding such harmonic maps have been around for a long time; a general theory was given by F.~E.\ Burstall and J.~H.\ Rawnsley \cite{burstall-rawnsley}, see also \cite{davidov-sergeev}.
-The idea is to find a \emph{twistor fibration (for harmonic maps)} --- this is a fibration $Z \to N$ from an almost complex manifold $Z$, called a \emph{twistor space}, to a Riemannian manifold $N$ with the property that holomorphic maps from (Riemann) surfaces to $Z$ project to harmonic maps into $N$.
-For a symmetric space $N$, twistor spaces exist if $N$ is \emph{inner} \cite{burstall-rawnsley}; then they are generalized flag manifolds equipped with a certain non-integrable complex structure $J_2$.
+The idea is to find a \emph{twistor fibration (for harmonic maps)} --- this is a fibration $Z \to N$ from an almost complex manifold $Z$, called a \emph{twistor space}, to a Riemannian manifold $N$ with the property that holomorphic maps from (Riemann) surfaces to $Z$ project to harmonic maps to $N$.
+For a symmetric space $N$, twistor spaces exist if $N$ is \emph{inner} \cite{burstall-rawnsley}, i.e., has inner Cartan involution; then they are generalized flag manifolds equipped with a certain non-integrable complex structure $J_2$.
 All harmonic maps from the $2$-sphere arise this way, i.e., have a \emph{twistor lift} to a suitable flag manifold, see \cite{burstall-rawnsley}.

-Burstall \cite{burstall-grass} showed that, given a harmonic map $\varphi$ from a surface into a complex Grassmannian, there is a twistor lift of $\varphi$ or its orthogonal complement $\varphi^{\perp}$ if and only if $\varphi$ is \emph{nilconformal} in the sense that its derivative is nilpotent.
+Burstall \cite{burstall-grass} showed that, given a harmonic map $\varphi$ from a surface to a complex Grassmannian, there is a twistor lift of $\varphi$ or its orthogonal complement $\varphi^{\perp}$ if and only if $\varphi$ is \emph{nilconformal} in the sense that its derivative is nilpotent.
 We extend this result to other classical symmetric spaces as follows.

-\begin{theorem} Let $\varphi$ be a harmonic map from a surface into a classical compact simply connected inner symmetric space.
-Then there is a twistor lift of\/ $\varphi$ or $\varphi^{\perp}$ if and only if\/ $\varphi$ is nilconformal. \end{theorem}
+\begin{theorem} Let $\varphi$ be a harmonic map from a Riemann surface to a classical compact simply connected inner symmetric space.
+Then there is a twistor lift of\/ $\varphi$ or $-\varphi$ if and only if\/ $\varphi$ is nilconformal. \end{theorem}